 Liquor Store Business Loans From the SBA

-The SBA offers 2 programs - the 7a and the 504 - that can be good financing solutions for a liquor store, wine store or beer distributor depending on whether or not you are purchasing a business or just a building:
+The SBA offers 2 programs – the 7a and the 504 – as financing solutions for a liquor store, wine store or beer distributor depending on whether or not you are purchasing a business, a business and building or just a building:

 The 7a can be used for all of the following:

 - refinancing a business